 In the 21st Century, Filipe Salbany of BeeSpaceX has been the most prolific and vocal advocate for alternative entrances.
 Through his work with wild bees Filipe has done much to break down the myths and confusion surrounding how entrances affect Bees and their hives.
 He is focused on sustainable and minimum treatment approaches to Beekeeping.
 Filipe is heavily involved in the Wild Bee project at Blenheim Palace and started drilling holes in hives aged six.

 However, Filipe and Seeley are not alone in observing that Bees prefer small entrances.
-With the increasing pressure (and sad losses) on Bee Populations there is a renewed interest in how as Bee Keepers we can help both domestic and wild colonies.
+With the increasing pressure from pests and climate on Bee Populations there is a renewed interest in how as Bee Keepers we can help both domestic and wild colonies.
 The availability of low cost technologies allows for better recording and more measured or quantifiable results than ever before while social media allows Bee Keepers from all over the world to share ideas and compare experiences.

 The outside hole is often not the real ‘door’ to the nest.
 Frequently the cavity is closed up with propolis to tiny channels.
 The portal mimics this.
 Instead of making a huge opening you open multiple small openings.
 This offers better control of nest atmosphere, better defence against predators and better ability for the bees to adapt their entrances to suit conditionsJoe Ibbertson via Twitter.